 “We want caregivers to feel empowered,” Miller said.
 “There’s a whole group of kids where mealtime has become a battleground with caregivers.
 We want to reframe mealtime so that it’s an opportunity to connect with the child and build resilience.”

-Miller’s co-instructor is Jenny Rudolph, an associate professor of practice in the OSU Extension Service Family and Community Health Program and endowed outreach coordinator for the Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health in the College of Public Health and Human Sciences.
+Miller’s co-instructor is Jenny Rudolph, an associate professor of practice in the OSU Extension Service Family and Community Health Program and endowed outreach coordinator for the Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health in the College of Health.
 Rudolph, who serves Columbia County and the Portland metro area, has more than 10 years of experience partnering with the Oregon Department of Human Services’ (DHS) local Child Welfare Office to teach nutrition and cooking classes specifically for foster families.

 Like Joslin, this work is also close to Rudolph’s heart.
 Growing up her family fostered her four cousins who were placed in their care for many years.
 So, in 2019, Rudolph wrote a grant to the Columbia Pacific Coordinated Care Organization (CCO) to deliver SPOON’s Nourished and Thriving toolkit in partnership with the DHS child welfare office in St. Helens.
 They taught four classes in 2020 before the pandemic.